clockworkengineer/bencode/library/README.md

 - Parse Bencode into a typed tree (`Node`)
 - Serialize `Node` back to canonical Bencode
-- Convert `Node` to JSON, YAML, or XML
+- Convert `Node` to JSON, YAML, XML, or TOML
 - Read/write from files or in‑memory buffers
 - Small, focused API